sadeeqrabiu/Saving-satoshi/README.md

 Solutions reflect personal understanding and may not be optimal

-🗂️ Structure
+# 🗂️ Structure
 challenges/   # challenge solutions notes/        # Learning notes and explanations

-🧑‍💻 Author
+#🧑‍💻 Author

-Sadiq Ra — Bitcoin-focused software engineer
+Sadiq: Bitcoin-focused software engineer